Autism & Feeding Kids - More Than Picky EatingNov 02, 2023

 Sensory Processing and Sensory Overload at Mealtimes

-Children with ASD often find it difficult to cope with the sensory and communication stresses at mealtimes.
+These kids often find it difficult to cope with the sensory and communication stresses at mealtimes.
 Eating is one of the only things we do as humans that involves all of our senses at the same time.

 - Touch - the feeling the food on our hands and in our mouth, on our lips, tongue, and teeth